stefan-hoeck/idris2-dom-mvc/docs/src/Examples/Selector.md

 Finally, we also encode the events an element fires in the `Node` type, and that's what `Node`'s parameter stands for.
-Events are just attributes, and in the example above, the `select` element fires an `AppEv` event whenever the user changes the selected value (`onChange toApp`).
+Events are just attributes, and in the example above, the `select` element fires an `App` event whenever the user changes the selected value (`onChange toApp`).

 ## The Interactive Part: Handling Events